Peachtree Recovery Solutions

 Once a person has rid their body of xylazine, they need to learn how to live a drug-free life.
 This may involve learning new skills, developing relapse-prevention strategies, and making important lifestyle changes.
 Professional treatment can help them accomplish these goals and achieve any additional personal objectives that they have established for themselves.

-Treatment for xylazine addiction may occur at several levels of care, including partial hospitalization programs (PHPs), intensive outpatient programs (IOPs), and traditional outpatient programs.
+Treatment for xylazine addiction may occur at several levels of care, including drug detox, partial hospitalization programs (PHPs), intensive outpatient programs (IOPs), and traditional outpatient programs.

 The development of a person’s customized treatment plan can be influenced by a variety of individual factors, including their age and treatment history, how long they have been addicted to xylazine, and if they have any co-occurring mental health concerns.